Albert J. Beveridge: Political career

+During the 1908 Republican Convention, the vice-presidential nomination was urged upon Beveridge by Frank Hitchcock as manager of Taft's campaign, by Senator Reed Smoot of Utah, and by the Nebraska delegation, but Beveridge refused.

-He lost his senate seat to John Worth Kern when the Democrats took Indiana in the 1910 elections.
+He lost his Senate seat to John Worth Kern when the Democrats took Indiana in the 1910 elections.
 In 1912, when Roosevelt left the Republican Party to found the short-lived Progressive Party, Beveridge left with him and ran campaigns as that party's Indiana nominee in the 1912 race for governor and the 1914 race for senator, losing both.
-When the Progressive Party disintegrated, he returned to the Republicans with his political future in tatters; he eventually ran one more race for Senate in 1922, winning the primary against incumbent Harry S. New but losing the general to Samuel M. Ralston and would never again hold office.
+When the Progressive Party disintegrated, Beveridge returned to the Republicans with his political future in tatters; he eventually ran one more race for the Senate in 1922, winning the primary against incumbent Harry S. New but losing the general to Samuel M. Ralston.
+Beveridge would never again hold office.
 Another contribution towards his political downfall was the fact he was a great critic of Woodrow Wilson.
 He encouraged Wilson to take a more interventionist policy with the Mexican Revolution but disliked Wilson's League of Nations, which Beveridge felt would undermine American independence.

 In the twilight of his life, Beveridge came to repudiate some of the earlier expansion of governmental power that he had championed in his earlier career.
 In one notable address, delivered before the Sons of the Revolution's annual dinner in June 1923, Beveridge decried the growth of the regulatory state and the proliferation of regulatory bodies, bureaus and commissions.
 "America would be better off as a country and Americans happier and more prosperous as a people," he suggested, "if half of our Government boards, bureaus and commissions were abolished, hundreds of thousands of our Government officials, agents and employees were discharged and two-thirds of our Government regulations, restrictions and inhibitions were removed."